 The dataset of E:S and FG values

 Among the most common data available for orchids are the dimensions of the seeds.
 In this study the ratio of embryo length and seed length (E:S) is used to investigate the relationship between seed morphology and germination behaviour of 203 orchid species across the globe.
-Although in previous studies (Arditti and Ghani, 2000; Diantina et al., 2020; Fan et al., 2020) researchers have employed air space (the free space between the embryo and the outer testa of the seed) to investigate seed trait evolution, we have chosen to focus primarily on the study of the E:S. The calculation of air space for orchid seeds is based on the generalization of the shape of orchid seeds, and thus, slight mistakes in the values might be common.
+Although in previous studies (Arditti and Ghani, 2000; Diantina et al., 2020; Fan et al., 2020) researchers have employed air space (the free space between the embryo and the outer testa of the seed) to investigate seed trait evolution, we have chosen to focus primarily on the study of the E:S. The calculation of air space for orchid seeds is based on the generalisation of the shape of orchid seeds, and thus, slight mistakes in the values might be common.

 Data for both morphology (primarily dimensions of seeds and embryos) and seed germination (FG, final germination) were collected for a total of 203 species belonging to 71 genera.
 This information was gathered through a comprehensive bibliographical search, including 174 species, and from the unpublished data of our lab, covering 29 species.
 The limiting factor for the ultimate size of the dataset was the concurrent availability of morphological data on seeds and germination behaviour for each orchid species.
 The final dataset, in comparison with the family, exhibits a considerable overrepresentation of Orchidoideae over Epidendroideae (see Table 1).
 This can be attributed to the cumulative effect of the predominant focus in orchid research on temperate species of the Northern Hemisphere, which are overrepresented by the family Orchidoideae (Wraith et al., 2020).
 Furthermore, our own research adds to this bias by concentrating on orchids from Greece, where species in the Orchidoideae subfamily predominate.
-It should be noted here that the E:S ratio was calculated using mean values of embryo and seed length gathered from the bibliography (174 species) while for each of the 29 species studied by our group, a 50-seed sample was used to calculate the mean E:S ratio values.
+It should be noted here that the E:S ratio was calculated using mean values of embryo and seed length, measured under a stereomicroscope or a microscope, gathered from the bibliography (tabular data for 174 species) while for each of the 29 species studied by our group, a 50-seed sample was used to calculate the mean E:S ratio values using the Lumenera Infinity-1 camera and software under a stereomicroscope.

 Compliant and Defiant germination